-Husband: My wife is constantly trying to persuade me to accompany her to parties, to go out dancing, try new restaurants and bars, travel, go camping, hike.
+Partner A: My partner is constantly trying to persuade me to accompany her to parties, to go out dancing, try new restaurants and bars, travel, go camping, hike.
 She’s driving me nuts.
 It’s crazy.
 I can’t live this way.

-Wife: My husband’s lifestyle is stifling me.
+Partner B: My partner’s lifestyle is stifling me.
 He just wants to stay in and watch movies.
 I can barely get him off the couch.
 He doesn’t understand life.
 He doesn’t know how to live!
 I’m living in a cage!
 I want to be free.

 Possible dreams within the conflict:

 Partner A: My parents were in the military and we moved around a lot.
 I’ve never been able to have any sense of stability.
 I’ve never been able to relax.
 I’ve always been whisked about, from one town to another, living in what I guess must have been a permanent state of anxiety.
 Now that we’ve settled down in the city, and have steady jobs and a really good life, I feel so lucky… all I want to do is cuddle up in the living room with a book, make breakfast together, walk around our beautiful neighborhood, talk about anything and everything deep into the night with the person I love.